4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 For me that means, when I will build up custom elements, I will stick to custom events to avoid misbehaviour in first plase.
 It feels a bit strange to me that I am "allowed" to attach listener to the `keypress` event and not to the `change` event (which I would personally prefer), but I guess I have to deal with it. ;)

 The second bug is about ID handling inside of the polymer polyfill.
 There is no solution for ID handling yet.
-It is not a big deal, when you want to use your new custom element only once (or you only have to support Chrome canaray ;)), but if you want to have multiple elements of the same custom element in one document you will end up with duplicate ID's and in specific cases (using `label-for-relation`) with misbehaviour.
+It is not a big deal, when you want to use your new custom element only once (or you only have to support Chrome canary ;)), but if you want to have multiple elements of the same custom element in one document, you will end up with duplicate ID's and in specific cases (using `label-for-relation`) with misbehaviour.
 It doesn't look like there will be a solution for that soon ([bug ticket](https://github.com/Polymer/polymer/issues/295)), but I described a workaround in the [first article](http://4waisenkinder.de/blog/2013/09/21/getting-started-with-web-components-and-polymer-dot-js/).

 ### @host rule and defining styles for host element